9 Ideas for Day Trips You Can Take from Tallinn

 Where to try something special

-For a rare taste of Finno-Ugric cuisine, head to the Narva House of Ingria (Ingeri maja) on Fridays from 16:00 to 19:00.
-This is one of the few places in the world where they still prepare these traditional dishes.
+For a rare taste of Finno-Ugric cuisine, head to the Narva House of Ingria (Ingeri maja) on Saturdays from 15:00 to 17:00.
+This is one of the few places where they still prepare these traditional dishes.
 The food is simple and hearty, with a three-course meal costing just €5.
-Located at Vaksali 19, nearly the bus station, the café entrance is at the end of the building.
-As this is a pop-up venue, note that food may not be available every Friday.
+It is located at Vaksali 19, near the bus station, with entry through the side into the souvenir shop.
+As this is a pop-up venue, note that food may not be available every Saturday.

 Getting there